Acute

 Synthetic activity of liver

-PT & APTT increased ,not improving after vit k administration
+PT & APTT increased ,not improving after vit k

 Basal sugar level …low